LoveLow-Global/k-pop-agenda/README.md

 #### 2.2.1 - Time period Analysis

 Analyze the number of the keywords appearing before / after the news article being posted.
 Check how long it takes for the news to be at its highest attention.
-On top of that, we can also check the number of changes in the positive / negative word usage around the keywords.
-(Useful for platforms like DCinside)
+On top of that, we can also check the number of changes in the positive / negative word usage around the keywords (Useful for platforms like DCinside).

 $\to$ We can also do this by counting the number of related tags on a community platform before / after the news article posted